 Moreover, considering the changing marketing dynamics and the soaring difficulty to convince consumers to buy a particular product or service, conventional marketing strategies may lose their significance soon and the vacuum will be filled by technologically advanced marketing strategies.

 The Purpose of Marketing

 Marketing involves a business’s different aspects, such as product development, advertising, sales, and distribution methods.
 The key purpose of marketing is to get people interested in the products or services of a company.
 This happens through market analysis, research and contemplating the interest of a business’s ideal customers and attracting them through messaging which would be educational and helpful to a business’s target group.
-In turn, this would also help businesses convert higher number of leads into customers.
+In turn, this would also help businesses convert a higher number of leads into customers.

 Though it may seem unbelievable, modern marketing began back in the 1950s.
-It was the time when people had started to use platforms and channels beyond print media to endorse their products.
-Then, as television and soon, the internet entered households, the marketers were able to conduct entire campaigns spanning over multiple platforms.
+It was the time when people started to use platforms and channels beyond print media to endorse their products.
+Then, as television and soon, the internet entered households, the marketers were able to conduct entire campaigns spanning multiple platforms.
 This eventually increased the importance of marketers to fine-tune how businesses sell products or services to customers while optimizing their success.

 In the current times, there is a myriad of platforms where marketers can carry out sales and marketing campaigns.
 Let’s take a look at the types of marketing relevant and efficacious in the 21st century.

 - Internet Marketing – The idea of establishing an online presence of your business

 - Search Engine Optimization– The process of optimizing the content of a website so that it appears in the top results of Search Engine Result Pages

 - Blog Marketing– Brands write and publish blogs about their industry to nurture potential customers’ interest who browse the internet to get information